milksteak-project/Milksteak/README.md

 # Milksteak Package Manager

-The Milksteak Package Manager is written in BASH and is a fork of the [bpm package manager](https://github.com/ngauthier/bpm) by Sam Stephenson, Nick Quaranto & 37signals.
+The Milksteak Package Manager is a fork of bpm, the [Bash Package Manager](https://github.com/ngauthier/bpm), by Sam Stephenson, Nick Quaranto & 37signals.

-Milksteak is intended for macOS 10.11+ as a companion to [Homebrew](https://brew.sh/) for installing more obscure packages that are not provided by Homebrew.
-Keep in mind that Homebrew is required for installing packages with Milksteak.
+I just forked this for personal use to install whatever cool stuff I've found on GitHub, that other package managers don't provide.
+Milksteak uses its own repo and is not compatible with the original bpm setup.
+Milksteak is intended to be used on macOS 10.11+, it requires [Homebrew](https://github.com/Homebrew), assumes that you're using the [GNU command line tools](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) instead of the default BSD ones, as well as GCC 7 instead of whatever it is that Apple provides.

+## Installing Milksteak

+    /bin/bash <(curl -s https://raw.githubusercontent.com/milksteak-project/milksteak/master/install)

-Milksteak installs packages to its own environment within the current user's home directory ($HOME/usr).
+Milksteak installs itself and its packages to its own environment within the current user's home directory.
 The directory is hidden by default but you can easily unhide it by executing:

 	chflags nohidden $HOME/usr

-Unlike the bpm package manager, which relies on git repos containing scripts or prebuilt binaries within a "bin" directory, Milksteak utilizes build scripts similar to Homebrew and MacPorts and works pretty much the same.
-But instead of installing packages to /usr/local it keeps the packages "sandboxed" within the $HOME/usr directory.

-## Installing Milksteak

-    /bin/bash <(curl -s https://raw.githubusercontent.com/milksteak-project/milksteak/master/install)

-## Installing Packages
+## Installing/Uninstalling Packages

 Simple:

 	steak install <package name>
+	steak uninstall <package name>

 ## Uninstalling Milksteak

-Milksteak can easily be uninstalled via:

-	rm -rf $HOME/usr
+	steak nuke

 ## Notes

-This is a work in progress.
-There is currently no way of listing available/installed packages yet, except just browsing through the milksteak-project github page.
+This is very much a messy work in progress.